Mesothelioma Survivor Stories

 - Treatment: Surgery with heated chemotherapy

 Alexis Kidd was only 37 years old when she learned she had peritoneal mesothelioma during a routine follow-up appointment for gallbladder surgery.
-The news took her breath away.
+She was told she had 6 months to 2 years at most.

-Thankfully, Alexis found a skilled surgical team at MD Anderson Cancer Center in Houston that did everything in its power to save her life.
-Her team worked with mesothelioma specialist Dr. Paul Sugarbaker to learn how to perform his pioneering cytoreductive surgery with heated chemotherapy (HIPEC) procedure, which may have saved Alexis’s life.
+Thankfully, Alexis found a skilled surgical team at MD Anderson Cancer Center in Houston and underwent cytoreductive surgery with heated intraperitoneal chemotherapy (HIPEC).

-Over the last 17 years, Alexis has drawn inspiration from a support system that includes her husband and friends as well as fellow mesothelioma survivors.
+Alexis finds strength in a support system that includes her husband, friends, and fellow mesothelioma survivors.

 John Stahl